-- object class

-- property

-- data element concept

-- value domain

-- glossary item.

-- d.
-Permissible values in a Value domain must:

-- i. be exhaustive within the set

-- made into an exhaustive set of values by adding an 'Other' value to aggregate all other possibilities not covered by the stated set of values.

-- iii. be mutually exclusive within the set

-- iv. be a true representation of the concept defined in the data element.

-- e.
-Allocation of code values should

-- i. avoid the use of a code value for 'Other' that is contiguous with the last code in the sequence of permissible values or that, in any other way, does not provide for inclusions in the future.

-- wherever possible, avoid the use of a coded value for 'Other' that may be commonly used as a supplementary value.

-Quick reference guide (continued) f.
-Su pplementary values i.
-Supplementary values must not be included in a value domain. ii.
-Do not include valid permissible values in the supplementary values attribute of a value domain. iii.
-Avoid the use of values that are contiguous with the last code in the permissible value sequence. iv.
-To limit variations in the meaning within a specific data collection, use a default supplementary value meaning of 'Not stated/inadequately described'.
-V. When using more than one supplementary value, use a logical set. vi.
-It is appropriate that the Supplementary value field size is the same number of characters as the permissible value. vii.
-Consistent use of supplementary codes/values across the data elements in a data set should be applied.
-VIII In non-enumerated Value domains (that is those without defined value meanings such as in a measurement) the supplementary value used should not be a valid permissible value.
-7. Always use a standard format for referencing publications and not a mixture of referencing methods
+- Object class - Property - Data element concept - Value domain - Glossary item. - Permissible values in a Value domain must - be exhaustive within the set - be made into an exhaustive set of values by adding an 'Other' to aggregate all other possibilities not covered by the stated set of values - be mutually exclusive within the set - be a true representation of the concept defined in the data element. - When allocating code values - avoid the use of a code value for 'Other' that is contiguous with the last code in the sequence of permissible values or that, in any other way, do not provide for inclusions in the future - wherever possible, avoid the use of a coded value for 'Other' that may be commonly used as a supplementary value. - Supplementary values - Supplementary values must not be included in a Value domain unless it is necessary. - Do not include valid Permissible values in the Supplementary values attribute of a Value domain. - Avoid the use of values that are contiguous with the last code in the permissible value sequence. - To limit variations in the meaning within a specific data collection, use a default supplementary value meaning of 'Not stated/inadequately described'. - When using more than one supplementary value, use a logical set. - It is appropriate that the Supplementary value field size is the same number of characters as the permissible value. - Consistent use of supplementary codes/values across the data elements in a data set should be applied. - In non-enumerated Value domains (that is those without defined value meanings such as in a measurement) the supplementary value used should not be a valid permissible value.

+7 Always use a standard format for referencing publications and not a mixture of referencing methods.